fedijabs/Quiz-application/README.md

   - JavaScript: Java 8 or higher.
   - C#: Developed with .NET Core 3.1 or .NET 5.0+.
 Each version is designed to be easy to run and requires minimal setup.
 If you’re familiar with one of these languages, feel free to jump right in and get started.
-If you’re new, don’t worry – instructions are provided for all the basics!

 # Installation and Setup(Prerequisites)
 Ensure you have the following installed: